pennifi/hiplunch/README.md

 A simple Java app for parsing RSS or JSON sources for lunch menus and posting them to a Hipchat channel.

-Mainly useful for Mattilanniemi area at Jyväskylä, Finland, as the feed parsing is feed specific (no real deterministic approach) At the moment parses Sonaatti lunch cafeterias and Sodexo Mattilanniemi feeds.
+Mainly useful for usage around Jyväskylä, Finland, as the feed parsing is feed specific (no real deterministic approach).

 ## Build ##
 ```